wpilibsuite/frc-docs/source/docs/software/pathplanning/system-identification/configuring-project.rst

 Deploying Project
 -----------------

-Once your project has been configured, it's time to deploy the robot project to run the characterization routine.
+Once your project has been configured, it's time to deploy the robot project to run the identification routine.

 .. image:: images/deploy-config.png
    :alt: Deploying the config file